Updated on June 17th, 2020

-- Sunscreen – VERY IMPORTANT!
+4. Sunscreen.
+This is VERY IMPORTANT!
 Even with the British weather you will need this on your face & check the Use By Date.
 Our skipper had used children’s SPF50 on his face 2 weeks before & had burnt badly as it was out of date.
 The sun can be vicious, reflecting off the water & even when it’s not out, you can get caught.

 Day by Day

 In the evening, we went to the pub to go through a test of lights on cards, mainly for the Day Skipper attendees.
-This helped us learn more & realise that for Day Skipper you really need to make sure you’ve studied your theory well enough before you start the practical!
+This helped us learn more & realise that for Day Skipper Course you really need to make sure you’ve studied your theory well enough before you start the practical!
 After a pub dinner, we sat in the cockpit of the boat, having a couple of drinks & watching the sunset on a beautiful British summer evening at the marina.

-Woke to beautiful sunshine & the only day which was fit to sail in shorts & without any wet weather gear.
+We woke to beautiful sunshine & the only day which was fit to sail in shorts & without any wet weather gear.
 Unfortunately, this came with a lack of wind so we spent the morning practising under power, stopping the boat & mooring on buoys in a nearby bay.
 The afternoon brought the wind so we had an intense afternoon tacking constantly… and improved no end as a result!
 That evening we docked in Yarmouth on the IOW.